Learning to paint with acrylics can be a fun and rewarding journey.

 The rule of the thirds is often taught in photography courses.
 It totally applies to art/painting, but for some reason it’s not talked about in many painting tutorials or classes.

-The second painting! (where the apple is off centered to the bottom right)
+The second painting with the apple off centered at the bottom of the canvas.

 Essentially, the rule of the thirds guides you to where to paint your objects of interest (I.e. the objects or things that eyes go to first in your painting).